 Pulse the flour, cornmeal, sugar, and salt in a food processor to combine.
 Add the room temperature butter and pulse until the fat completely disappears into the dry ingredients.

 Add half of the chilled butter and pulse until the flour mixture resembles pea-sized crumbs, about 18 pulses.
 Add the rest of the chilled butter and pulse 3 to 4 more times.

 Transfer this mixture to a medium-size mixing bowl, and spritz with just enough juice to moisten the surface.
-Mix with a spatula.
+Mix with a rubber spatula.
 Continue spritzing and mixing until a handful of dough, when squeezed, remains compressed — you might not use all the juice.
 When you've got good adhesion, gather the dough into a round disk, cover with plastic wrap, and refrigerate for 20 minutes so that the flour can absorb the moisture.